intLyc/MTEA-DCK/README.md

 Email: int_lyc@cug.edu.cn

-A Differential Enhanced Swarm Optimizer for Multiobjective Multitasking Optimization with Real-world Applications.
+Differential Enhanced Swarm Optimizer for Multiobjective Multitasking Optimization

 When the paper is accepted, we will publish all the source code.